 Note 1: For a), only data collection part may be further discussed, how to perform the model training is up to implementation.

+Note 2: For b), no model transfer/delivery is expected if the entity for model training and model inference is the same one.

-Note 2: Whether/how OAM is to be involved may need to consult RAN3, SA5.
+Note 3: Whether/how OAM is to be involved may need to consult RAN3, SA5.

-Note 3: Whether/how LMF is to be involved may need to consult RAN3, SA2.
+Note 4: Whether/how CN/LMF is to be involved may need to consult RAN3, SA2.

 Proposal 5: The Table 5 can be used as starting point for discussion on mapping of AI/ML functions to physical entities for positioning with LMF-side model (case 2b and 3b).